Jathin04Jan/Tone-analysis/README.md

 This project is open-sourced under the MIT License.
 Feel free to use and modify it for your own tone classification projects.

 ---

-## 🙋‍♂️ Need Help?

-DM me on [LinkedIn](https://www.linkedin.com/) or open an issue here if you're facing any problems getting started.